 From a global pandemic to a looming economic crisis, 2020 has been one of the most significant years in recent history.
 The same can be said for the world of regulation and compliance, with the unprecedented, yet expected, widening of regulatory focus.

 In our last blog post, we explored the basics of a robust sanctions compliance program, in order to help corporates understand what regulators are looking for and how to align their internal processes in conjunction.
-This week, we are speaking to Simon Ring, Pole Star’s Global Head of Financial Markets Compliance on his top five tips for corporates with regulatory exposure in maritime trade.
+This week, we are speaking to Charles Ike, Pole Star’s VP of Maritime Trade on his top five tips for corporates with regulatory exposure in maritime trade.

-Simon, thank you for joining us today.
-Before you go into your top points, could you provide us with a bit of background on how regulators are focussing on maritime trade and its associated supply chains?
+Charles, thank you for joining us today.
+Before you go into your top points, could you provide us with a bit of background on how regulators are focusing on maritime trade and its associated supply chains?

 It’s common knowledge that approximately 90% of world trade travels by sea.
 The supply chains that underpin this are gargantuan and, while it took regulators some time to shift their focus from primarily financial institutions, the past 2 years have shown that nobody in this industry who is engaging in illicit practices, or using shortcuts in their compliance processes, is safe.
 In the past 6 months, we’ve seen OFAC and OFSI release advisories that issue sector-specific guidance to financial institutions, insurers, shipping companies, port authorities, vessel captains and many more.